daehwa/Mediapipe2Mesh/README.md

 ```

 \* Due to the issue in Open3D, you may need python3.8 or lower.
+It may require open3d version 0.14.1 and this is available python3.8 or lower.

 ## Usage